News

 What is PAC used for in water treatment?cid=6

-Polyaluminium Chloride (PAC) is a high-charge-density, pre-hydrolyzed inorganic coagulant that destabilizes colloids and accelerates solid–liquid separation.
+Polyaluminium Chloride (PAC), also known as chloride pac, is a high-charge-density, pre-hydrolyzed inorganic coagulant.
+It is a key efficient water treatment chemical designed to destabilize colloids (like suspended matter) and accelerate solid–liquid separation.
 For technical background and purchasing specs (28–30% Al2O3, basicity ranges), see our PAC product page and this practical uses guide.

 Goal for buyers & process engineers: achieve stable clarifier performance (low NTU/Suspended Solids) with the lowest chemical cost per m³ while maintaining plant robustness across temperature and load swings.